 Under the aegis of Snow White in the 1970s, the Church of Scientology established itself as a leader in the promotion and utilization of the Freedom of Information Act to protect not just the rights of Scientologists, but those of all citizens.
 The Church of Scientology engaged in an extensive public education campaign to ensure that citizens knew how to use the FOIA to expose wrongdoing and ensure transparency in government.
 The Church of Scientology also litigated numerous FOIA cases in the early years of the Act, establishing fundamental precedents that include shifting the burden to the government to prove documents are exempt from the FOIA and establishing that a government agency has an obligation to specify what documents are being withheld and on what grounds.2

-Although the Snow White Program is not being executed today, inspired by Mr. Hubbard’s promotion of transparency in government through record access laws, the Church of Scientology and individual Scientologists have been relentless advocates of freedom of information and have played a key role in helping to enact public access legislation in many parts of the world.
-Holding governments accountable, the Church of Scientology has used Freedom of Information laws throughout the world to expose official wrongdoing that injure the rights of everyone.
+The Church of Scientology and individual Scientologists have been relentless advocates of freedom of information and have played a key role in helping to enact public access legislation in many parts of the world.
+Holding governments accountable, the Church of Scientology has used freedom of information laws throughout the world to expose official wrongdoing that injure the rights of everyone.
 These efforts continue to this day.